-If politics really gets you going and you want to make an impact on people for the better, then starting a political blog might be your thing.
-Being passionate about your topic is extremely important for a blogger.
+If politics really gets you going and you want to make an impact on people for the better, then starting a political site might be your thing.
+Being passionate about your topic is extremely important for a writer.
 Make sure to choose a genre you won’t get bored of.

 #2 Find a job

-Those who always wanted to be political journalists but are struggling to find work can start a political blog, build an audience, and get the attention of large media outlets.
+Those who always wanted to be political journalists but are struggling to find work can start a political site, build an audience, and get the attention of large media outlets.

 Nowadays, people don’t just hire based on a resume; hiring managers look at the ability of a writer to connect with her audience and build a following.